cfengine/documentation/reference/promise-types/vars.markdown

 Some [functions][Functions] return `rlist`s, and an `rlist` may contain the values copied from another `slist`, `rlist`, or `ilist`.
 See [`policy`](#policy)

-***

 ## Container variables

-Containers are obtained with the `readjson` or `parsejson` functions or from other functions specifically declared so, or from merging other containers.
+Containers are obtained from functions that return containers, such as `readjson()` or `parsejson()`, or from merging existing containers.
 They can *NOT* be modified, once created.

-Note that containers can contain several levels of data structures, e.g. list of lists of key-value arrays.

 ### container